Skip to contents

 (For more information on distribute delays, please visit here).

-For the rest of this document, we assume that all the necessary packages are loaded and the directory with NLME Executables is given as an environment variable (INSTALLDIR).
+For the rest of this document, we assume that all the necessary packages are loaded and the directory with NLME Engine is given as an environment variable (INSTALLDIR).
 They can be loaded and checked with the following commands:

 Create the model